 Best Bread for Kidney Disease and Diabetes

-However, there are definitely types of bread that can fit into a renal diabetic diet
+However, there are definitely types of bread that can fit into a renal diabetic diet.

 Next, be sure to double check that there is no added sugar.
+Added sugars can be surprisingly common when shopping for bread in the grocery store.

 It may be harder to control blood sugar spikes when there is too much added sugar in a product.

-Ezekiel brand breads can be a great option.
+Food For Life breads can be a great option.

 With a higher fiber content and no added sugars, this may be an option to discuss with your dietitian.